cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 interruption.

-These states can become a problem for things like init systems or containerisation platforms where these stubborn processes may block things like tearing down a container, a user session, or the entire system on shutdown, and as such all systems like this must implement measures to deal with them.
+These states can become a problem for things like init systems or containerisation platforms where the unwavering persistence of these stubborn processes may block things like tearing down a container, a user session, or the entire system on shutdown, and as such all systems like this must implement measures to deal with them.

 Here's a real example of how that can manifest in a production environment with a container engine.